kszulinski/esmovia/README.md

 - Add or remove Pokémon from a list of favorites.
 - View details of individual Pokémon.
 - Responsive design using React Bootstrap.
-- Admin page to set the number of Pokémon displayed per page.
+- Admin page to set the number of Pokémon displayed per page (but everyone can acces it bc I'm to lazy to change it).

 ## Getting Started

 ### Prerequisites

-Ensure you have the following installed on your local machine:
+Ensure you have the following installed (or it will not work lol):

 - Node.js (>= 12.x)
 - npm (>= 6.x) or yarn

-### Installation
+### Installation Guide (very hard)

 1. Clone the repository: